Transport for Wales workers inspecting underneath a train

 Forward look

-The safety and wellbeing of our customers are central to our priorities.
-In 2025/26, we will continue our commitment to reducing customer accidents.
-Our Customer Accident Mitigation Steering Group will continue to take a proactive approach to safety risk management to ensure continuous improvement.
+The safety and wellbeing of our customers are paramount.
+Our Customer Accident Mitigation Steering Group will continue to take a proactive approach to safety risk management.